kenjones-cisco/building-openapis/content/best-practices/design.md

 return a `304 Not Modified` status code instead of the output representation of the resource.

 **Last-Modified**: This basically works like to ETag, except that it uses timestamps.
-The response header `Last-Modified` contains a timestamp in [RFC 1123](http://www.ietf.org/rfc/rfc1123.txt) format which is validated against `If-Modified-Since`.
+The response header `Last-Modified` contains a timestamp in [RFC 1123](http://www.ietf.org/rfc/rfc1123.txt) :fa-external-link: format which is validated against `If-Modified-Since`.
 Note that the HTTP spec has had 3 different acceptable date formats and the server should be prepared to accept any one of them.

+For additional information check out [Caching Tutorial](https://www.mnot.net/cache_docs/) :fa-external-link:.